phillipclarke29/thermoexpress/README.md

 As a user I want to be able to set the temperature of my house wherever I am.

-As user I want to be able to turn on a power saving mode to save money
+As user I want to be able to turn on a power saving mode to save money.

+As a user I want to know the weather where my home is.

 ###  Getting Started